rak-n-rok/Krake/docs/user/configuration.rst

             certificates for the hook.
 Not needed if TLS is not enabled.
 Example:
             ``/etc/krake/certs/system:complete-signing-key.pem``
         cert_dest (path)
-            Set the path to the certificate authority in deployed Application.
+            Set the path to the certificate authority on the deployed Application.
 Example: ``/etc/krake_cert`` env_token (string)
             Name of the environment variable, which stores Krake authentication token.
 Example: ``KRAKE_TOKEN`` env_complete (string)